Myles Turner NBA Preview vs. the Heat

 - Turner is averaging 4.2 three-point field goal attempts per game this season, which is 10.7% of his team's tries from beyond the arc.

-- The Pacers rank 26th in possessions per game with 107.8.
-His opponents, the Heat, have a middling offensive tempo, ranking 18th with 98.9 possessions per contest.
+- Turner's Pacers average 108 possessions per game, which ranks 25th among NBA teams, while the Heat have a middling offense in terms of tempo, ranking 19th with 99.5 possessions per contest.

-- The Heat give up 109.1 points per game, seventh-ranked in the NBA.
+- The Heat concede 110.3 points per game, eighth-ranked in the league.

-- On the glass, the Heat are ranked 10th in the NBA, allowing 43.6 rebounds per game.
+- On the glass, the Heat have allowed 43.1 rebounds per contest, which puts them ninth in the NBA.

-- Looking at assists, the Heat are 16th in the NBA, giving up 25.7 per contest.
+- Giving up 25.9 assists per contest, the Heat are the 16th-ranked squad in the NBA.

-- Giving up 13.5 made 3-pointers per game, the Heat are the 23rd-ranked team in the NBA.
+- Conceding 13.4 made 3-pointers per contest, the Heat are the 22nd-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!